PhD Candidate in the Department of Systems Design Engineering at the University of Waterloo

 5) Experimental Measurement and Evaluation of Human Movement Biomechanics

-• PhD in Biomedical Engineering, University of Waterloo
+• PhD in Biomedical Systems Design Engineering, University of Waterloo

-Thesis Research: Mechatronic Design and Optimization of Lower-Limb Prostheses • MASc in Mechanical Engineering, University of Waterloo
+Thesis: Mechatronic Design and Optimization of Lower-Limb Prostheses • MASc in Mechanical and Mechatronics Engineering, University of Waterloo

-Thesis Research: Biomechanical Modelling and Optimal Control of Paralympic Sport Movements: Implications for Wheelchair Design Optimization • MSc in Kinesiology (Biomechanics), University of Western Ontario
+Thesis: Biomechanical Modelling and Optimal Control of Paralympic Sport Movements for Wheelchair Design Optimization • MSc in Kinesiology (Biomechanics), University of Western Ontario

 • Laschowski B, Razavian RS, and McPhee J. (2019).
-Biomechanical Modelling of Sitting Movements for Designing Lower-Limb Prostheses and Exoskeletons with Energy Regeneration.
+Biomechanical Modelling of Sitting Movements for Designing Robotic Lower-Limb Prostheses and Exoskeletons with Energy Regeneration.
 ASME Journal of Biomechanical Engineering.
-In Preparation.
+Submitted.

 • Laschowski B, Razavian RS, and McPhee J. (2019).
 Modelling and Biomechanical Evaluation of Sitting Movements: Implications for Energy-Efficient Lower-Limb Prostheses and Exoskeletons.
 International Society of Biomechanics Congress.
 Accepted.